 Assessment is through a mixture of coursework and examinations.

-The University of South Wales is the largest provider of industry-accredited courses of this type in Wales.
+The University of South Wales is the largest provider of industry-accredited surveying courses in Wales.
 Our BSc (Hons) Construction Project Management degree is accredited by the Royal Institution of Chartered Surveyors (RICS).
 This is the world’s leading professional body in land, property, construction and associated environmental issues.
 Successful completion of this degree is the first step to gaining RICS professional membership and a boost to your career prospects.
 This Quantity Surveying course is also accredited by the Chartered Institution of Civil Engineering Surveyors, giving you further recognition for the skills you will develop during your studies.

-We recommend you spend a year working in the construction industry as part of your degree.
+We recommend you spend a year working in the construction industry as part of your Quantity Surveying degree.
 During this ‘sandwich’ year, you’ll get hands-on experience that will make you a more attractive candidate to employers and will inform your studies in your final year.

 For added experience, you’ll use industry-standard facilities on campus.
 These include computing laboratories with engineering software such as Revit, ArchiCAD, AutoCAD, Autodesk QTO, CostX, Synchro, and Navisworks.